-We recognize the grant date fair value of stock-based compensation awards as expense in proportion to vesting during the derived service period, which ranges from one to three years.
+We recognize the grant date fair value of stock-based compensation awards as expense in proportion to vesting during the requisite service period, which ranges from one to three years.
 Forfeitures of stock-based awards are accounted for as they occur.
 Upon the exercise of stock options or the vesting of restricted stock awards, newly issued shares of our common stock are issued.
-Our stock-based compensation awards are made at the discretion of the Compensation Committee and are not timed or coordinated with the release of material, non-public information.

-We determine the fair value of restricted stock awards with a service condition utilizing the average of the high and low trading prices of our common shares on the date they were granted.
+We determine the fair value of restricted stock awards utilizing the average of the high and low trading prices of our common shares on the date they were granted.